rlangoy/uPy_APDS9960/README.rst

 * Flash the ESP8266 with MicroPython
 * Copy the folder uPy_APDS9960 and content (apds9960.py and apds9960lite.py) to the ESP8266 root folder

-The steps above is descsribed in the `Thonny IDE tutorial <https://github.com/rlangoy/uPy_APDS9960/blob/master/docs/thonny_guide.rst>`_
+The steps above is descsribed in the `Thonny IDE tutorial`_.

+.. _Thonny IDE tutorial: docs/thonny_guide.rst

 Usage Example
 =============